ibm-cloud-docs/account/add_webhooks.md

 # Adding webhooks to a distribution list
 {: #webhook-distribution-list}

-In addition to adding email addresses, you can also add up to 10 webhooks to a distribution list.
+In addition to adding email addresses, you can also add up to 10 webhooks to a [distribution list](/account/notifications-distribution-list){: external}.
 Account administrators can create and use webhooks to configure an application to receive asynchronous notifications whenever a platform event occurs.
 The registered webhooks send the information to the specified URL in the form of an HTTP POST request with a JSON payload.
 The content-type of the request is `application/json`.
 {: shortdesc}

 When you receive a notification through a webhook, a payload is being sent to your given webhook endpoint (URL), and informs you about all the details of an occurring event.
 See the following example: